Melberoni/Pewlett-Hackard-Analysis/README.md

 ## Summary
 According to the analysis above there are plenty of qualified, retirement-ready employees in departments to mentor the next generation of employees however there are a lot of roles that need to be filled.
 If all retirment-ready employees actually retired you would need to fill 90,398 roles.
+When you break this down by job title 22-49% of all employees in each job title would retire.
+I would suggest increasing the mentorship elgibile population so that if all those people do retire their knowledge would not be lost.